Juniper/ChassisInfoFetcher/README.md

 ## 1. Installation using Docker

+#### Windows 10 users are recommended to use a wired connection with Docker, as it is possible that turning Docker on might disable your WiFi connection.

-Note: For AS deliverables you need to populate the ChassisInfoFetcher/hosts.csv file with device information prior to executing the commands.
+Note: When using Direct mode, you need to populate the CIF/ChassisInfoFetcher/hosts.csv file with device information prior to executing the following commands (see 4.1 below)!

 ##### Building the Docker image
->docker build -t cif /sample/dir/with/file/ChassisInfoFetcher
+>docker build -t cif <full-path>/ChassisInfoFetcher

 ##### Running the application inside a container
->docker run -it -v /sample/dir/with/file/ChassisInfoFetcher cif
+>docker run -it cif

 ##### After the ChassisInfoFetcher has finished execution
 >docker ps -a
 Copy the Container ID corresponding to the IMAGE name "cif"

-> cp Container-ID:/ChassisInfoFetcher/output/ /random/dir/of/your/choice
+>docker cp Container-ID:/scripts/output </dir/of/your/choice>

 The output folder contains the necessary information.